Welcome

 SQE2 Syllabus

-- The statutory definitions of “reasonable financial provision” for spouses and for other applicants.
+• The statutory definitions of “reasonable financial provision” for spouses and for other applicants, and what “maintenance” means in context.

-- The time limits for making claims and when the court might allow late applications.
+• The time limits for application (six months from grant) and circumstances in which the court may allow late claims.

 Test Your Knowledge